llfbandit/app_links/README.md

 ---

 ### AppLinks usage
-Please, ensure to instanciate `AppLinks` early in your app to catch the very first link when the app is in cold state.
+Please, ensure to instantiate `AppLinks` early in your app to catch the very first link when the app is in cold state.

-Simpliest usage with a single stream
+Simplest usage with a single stream
 ```dart
 final _appLinks = AppLinks();